J-SmoldersHub/J-SmoldersHub/README.md

 - 👀 Next to GitHub, I also have a couple of projects using Azure DevOps

 - 🌱 Momenteel leer ik GitHub optimaal te gebruiken
-- 🌱 Currently, I'm learing to get to the most out of GitHub
+- 🌱 Currently, I'm learning to get the most out of GitHub

 - 💞️ Code Katas
 - 💞️ I love doing some coding katas in the morning